-On December 10th-11th, CEGA’s Geospatial Analysis for Development (Geo4Dev) Initiative will host an online symposium to showcase cutting-edge tools, datasets, and applications of geospatial data for global development research, followed by a hands-on workshop for those interested in building or honing their skills in this space.
-The convening will also launch the Geo4Dev website, a new open-access online hub for geospatial data, research, and tools; and (2) new Nighttime Light data sets that have been recently made publicly available for studying human economic activity and development trends.
+On December 10th-11th, CEGA’s Geospatial Analysis for Development (Geo4Dev) Initiative hosted an online symposium to showcase cutting-edge tools, datasets, and applications of geospatial data for global development research, followed by a hands-on workshop for those interested in building or honing their skills in this space.
+The convening also launched the Geo4Dev website (geo4.dev), a new open-access online hub for geospatial data, research, and tools; and (2) new Nighttime Light data sets that have been recently made publicly available for studying human economic activity and development trends.

-Our Geo4Dev Symposium on Dec 10th will feature a series of presentations, including a keynote talk by Christopher D. Elvidge, Director of the Earth Observation Group at Colorado School of Mines.
+Our Geo4Dev Symposium on Dec 10th featured a series of presentations, including a keynote talk by Christopher D. Elvidge, Director of the Earth Observation Group at Colorado School of Mines.
 Elvidge pioneered the development of global nighttime lights and led the production of a 21-year time series of nighttime lights (1992-2013) using data from the U.S. Air Force’s Defense Meteorological Satellite Program (DMSP).
-Check back for additional updates to the agenda below.

 9:00 am PST Opening remarks